GS Bagnolese ASD

 Gruppo Sportivo Bagnolese Associazione Sportiva Dilettantistica is an Italian association football club located in Bagnolo in Piano, Emilia-Romagna.
-It currently plays in Serie D.
+It currently plays in Promozione.

 History

-The club was founded in 1914.
+Founding and Early Years (1914 - 1990s)

-In the 2009–10 season Bagnolese was promoted for the first time from Eccellenza Emilia–Romagna/A to Serie D where it has played for the 3rd year consecutive.
+Founded in 1914, Bagnolese spent its early years playing in regional leagues of Emilia-Romagna.
+After many decades playing in these amateur divisions, the club established itself as a local favorite and fostered a passionate fan base.